Five New Action Movies Available On Demand For February 2017 That Are Explosive

-If you’re looking for new movies to watch that are action-packed there are a handful of titles available On Demand (pay-per-view) for February 2017.
-As genre fans anxiously await new movies in 2017 like Justice League and Kong: Skull Island, there are plenty of films from 2016 that’s new to On Demand to tie them over.
-Similar to horror, the “action” genre is often appreciated more by audiences than by the critics; the titles listed below are fan-favorites, although some critics did enjoy a few of the movies.
+If you’re looking for new movies to watch that are action-packed, there is a handful of titles available On Demand (pay-per-view) for February 2017.
+As genre fans anxiously await new movies in 2017 like Justice League and Kong: Skull Island, there are plenty of films from 2016 that are new to On Demand to tide them over.
+Similar to horror, the action genre is often appreciated more by audiences than by the critics.
+The titles listed below are fan-favorites, although some critics did enjoy a few of the movies.
 If you like your action flicks filled with explosions and plenty of thrills, then you will most likely enjoy the films listed below.

 Deepwater Horizon

-This edge-of-your-seat thriller is based on the true story of the 2010 historical disaster regarding the Deepwater Horizon oil rig that exploded causing the worst oil spill in U.S. history.
+This edge-of-your-seat thriller is based on the true story of the 2010 historical disaster regarding the Deepwater Horizon oil rig that exploded, which caused the worst oil spill in U.S. history.
 This action film does a great job of showing the true heroes that arise in the face of disaster.
 But it will leave you with more questions than answers as to how such a thing can happen.

 Inferno

 This is the third installment of a Robert Langdon (portrayed by Tom Hanks) movie based on a Dan Brown novel.
-Like the previous two movies (The Da Vinci Code, Angels & Demons), the critics didn’t appreciate this title but Langdon fans certainly did.
+Like the previous two movies (The Da Vinci Code, Angels & Demons), the critics didn’t appreciate this title, but Langdon fans certainly did.
 IMDB provides the synopsis for one of the most thrilling new movies On Demand for 2017.

 “When Langdon wakes up in an Italian hospital with amnesia, he teams up with Sienna Brooks (Felicity Jones), a doctor he hopes will help him recover his memories.
 Together, they race across Europe and against the clock to stop a madman from unleashing a global virus that would wipe out half of the world’s population.”